ttfkam/pg_geekspeak/README.md

 The GeekSpeak podcast database schema

 ## Install
-On an Ubuntu system, run the following:
+On a Debian or Ubuntu system, run the following:

 ```bash
   $ sudo apt-get update